iCubbles/demo.cubbles-angular2-integration/README.md

 [Want to get to know the Cubbles Platform?](https://cubbles.github.io/)

-##Server side loading vs client side loading
+##Server side rendering vs client side rendering

-We prepared two different scenarios, the default Angular2 way is to load almost every content client side.
+We prepared two different scenarios, the default Angular2 way is to load and render almost every content client side.
 The root of the application looks like this:
 ```
 <html>
 ...